TheEEView/Arty-S7-Based-FM-Radio/README.md

 Please See fm-radio-sysarch.png for a simple system block design.

+Plase see fm-radio-fpga-arch.png for FPGA architecture in a block design.

 This is the 3rd gen design (First two generations were an all in one board with a Spartan 7 onboard), ignore the _v2 nomenclature.
 I consider this to be the 2nd major iteration.

 The PCB is a 4 layer board with a S/G/G/S stackup using primarily 0402 components and high speed design principles.